I want to ask you all two questions.

 The key to getting your content more reach, views, engagement, shares, subscribers and more is to be consistent.
 For example, If you have committed to creating two videos per week on YouTube you must stick with it.
 You can not make two videos one week skip the next week and start back the next, that’s not consistency.
 You must keep a steady flow of content based on the commitment you made.
 Your audience is counting on you to show up when you say you will.
 Consistency is key to getting your content out there so that more people can see it.

 When you publish content, you must constantly be promoting your content on the social media platforms and websites of your choosing.
 Consistent promoting increases the chances of your content being seen by more people.
-More promotions equals more reach, views, engagement, shares and ultimately more leads and sales!
+More promotions equal more reach, views, engagement, shares and ultimately more leads and sales!
 Promoting content once in a while will not yield you the results you’re looking for.
 A few times a day or week will suffice.
 For example, when I started constantly promoting my videos on Twitter my views and shares increased.
 Promoting consistently is key.
-Oh, by the way there are MANY great social media scheduling tools (I’ll talk about that in another post) that helps you schedule your content to post on autopilot day and night, even while you’re asleep.
+Oh, by the way, there are MANY great social media scheduling tools (I’ll talk about that in another post) that help you schedule your content to post on autopilot day and night, even while you’re asleep.
 People can view your content while you’re asleep, working, and anytime.

 Last but not least, make sure you look over, review your content, (proofread and edit) for any spelling, grammar, and other mistakes and correct them.
 You want your content to look professional and clear and concise as possible.
-Make sure that any links you may have within your content is working, you could loose out on a new e-mail list subscriber or a sale if you don’t.
+Make sure that any links you may have within your content are working, you could lose out on a new e-mail list subscriber or a sale if you don’t.

 ***Note***And if you are doing videos, you may want to start looking into video editing or if you don’t have the time, but the money you can hire someone who can do it for you.

 ALWAYS include a graphic in written text website or social media posts, such posts get 3 times more engagement than those that do not.